-Welcome to Part 2 in our Best Of the Trans-Americas Journey 2012 series of posts.
+Welcome to part 2 in our Best Of the Trans-Americas Journey 2012 series of posts.
 Part 2 is all about the Best Food & Beverages from the past year on the road from a gourmet surprise on a volcanic island in Nicaragua to the best chifrijo in Costa Rica.
-Part 1 covers the Best Adventures & Activities of 2012 and Part 3 covers the Best Hotels of the year.
+Part 1 covers the Top Travel Activities of 2012 and part 3 covers the Best Hotels of the year.

 Yes, end of year round-ups can be lame.
 On the other hand, they can also be a valuable chance for us to look back on the year that was and remember just how damn lucky we are.
 Done right, an end of year round-up can also be a quick and easy way for you to get the best tips, tricks and truths that made our Trans-Americas Journey travels so special in 2012.
 Maybe, just maybe, you’ll hit the road yourself in 2013 (or 2014, no pressure).

-We’ve also eaten nearly all of our meals in restaurants of one description or another from street food stalls to bustling markets to multi-star restaurants.
+We also ate nearly all of our meals in restaurants of one description or another from street food stalls to bustling markets to multi-star restaurants.
 In no particular order, here are our picks for…

 Best iced coffee: The talented baristas at the Café Las Flores coffee shops around Managua, Nicaragua turn the organic coffee grown and roasted by Café Las Flores into rich, satisfying coffee drinks of all descriptions including hard-to-find properly made iced coffee (US$2).
 No hot coffee watered down with ice cubes here!